FuchsXStudios/SLCD/tutorials/custom-domain.md

 label: "Custom Domain"
 icon: link
 ---
-# How you can connect a domain to SunLicense?
+# 📜 How to connect a Domain with SunLicense
 Super easy!
 Here's the tutorial:

 !!!